 It was a time of transition, leaving one way of life behind for another, and so I took the time to ask myself some end of year reflection questions like the ones I’ll share with you next.

 End of Year Questions to Ask Yourself during your Reflection

-First up, here are some question that will help you do a “year in review” and summarize the past year:
+First, let’s start with some questions that will help you do a “year in review.”
+This step is all about summarizing the past year:

 - What sentence or phrase sums up your year?